stuebersystems/doc.quattropod.en/docs/mini/reset.md

 * You have forgotten the admin password for the [Advanced settings](adv.settings.md).

-* You have made changes to your network infrastructure, LAN TCP/IP settings, or the QuattroPod's SSID credentials and your QuattroPod is no longer accessible.
+* You have made changes to your network infrastructure, LAN TCP/IP settings, or the QuattroPod`s SSID credentials and your QuattroPod is no longer accessible.

 * If you having trouble reservsing unwanted changes on the QuattroPod.